maeri18/snake/README.md

    `git clone https://github.com/maeri18/snake.git`
 2. Open the project directory:
    `cd snake`
+   `pip install numpy`
+   `pip install opencv-python`
-3. Launch the game by opening the `index.html` file in your preferred web browser.
+4. Launch the game by opening the `index.html` file in your preferred web browser.

 That's it!
 You are now ready to play the Snake Game on your computer.